Further information concerning fraudulent emails

 Fraudulent emails posing as the police have been circulating for the last several months.
-Senders impersonate various police authorities (fedpol, Europol, Interpol) as well as individuals (Federal Councillor Karin Keller-Sutter, fedpol Director Nicolette della Valle).
+Senders impersonate various police authorities (cantonal police authorities, fedpol, Europol, Interpol) as well as Federal Departments and Offices (FDJP, NCSC, FOJ) or individuals like Federal Councillors Elisabeth Baume Schneider and Karin Keller-Sutter, fedpol Director Nicoletta della Valle and Deputy or vice Directors of fedpol.
 The most important information regarding this situation can be found here.

-Federal Councillor Karin Keller-Sutter and fedpol Director Nicoletta della Valle are impersonated most frequently in these fraudulent emails.
-However, the names of the fedpol directorate and management have been used as well: Eva Wildi-Cortés, René Bühler, Yanis Callandret, Stéphane Theimer, Emre Ertan, Simon Spoerri and Christine Caron.
+Federal Councillors Elisabeth Baume-Schneider and Karin Keller-Sutter,as well as fedpol Director Nicoletta della Valle are impersonated most frequently in these fraudulent emails.
+However, the names of the fedpol directorate and management have been used as well: Eva Wildi-Cortés, René Bühler, Yanis Callandret, Stéphane Theimer, Emre Ertan and Simon Spoerri.

 Senders frequently use a deceptive Gmail address, for example